 In tough times, true contentment is a quiet, patient confidence that God will fulfill his promise of aid.
 It feels like rest.

-We rest knowing that God exists; he is present with us; he sees our plight; he cares about us; he has the resources to help us; and he has obligated himself to help us.
+We rest knowing that God exists; that he is present with us; that he sees our plight; that he cares about us; that he has the resources to help us; and that he has obligated himself to help us.

-We persevere through our affliction with the assurance that God is good, that he has our circumstances under control, and that he has made preparations for our future, whatever it may be.
+We persevere through our affliction, assured that God is good, that he has our circumstances under control, and that he has made preparations for our future, whatever it may be.

-We press on, knowing that God will supplement our innate resilience with his natural contentment, generate goodness from our suffering, and resolve our situation according to his will.
+We press on, knowing that God will supplement our innate resilience with his natural contentment, produce goodness from our suffering, and resolve our situation as he deems best for us and those in our orbit, an assessment we can trust.

 God Is Enough